Apple has recently released the feature enabling users to use a custom domain’s email with iCloud Plus.

 - have an active iCloud storage plan

-- a domain and ability add DNS records
+- a domain and ability to add and modify DNS records

 Stuffs you need to know

-- you can add upto three email address
+- you can add upto five custom domains and upto three email address per domain

 - you need to visit web version to setup or add email addresses to your mail account, same for family members